99vik/odinbook/README.md

 # TODO

-* see uploaded image on post
-* Enable partial rendering with turbo for commenting, posting, liking, friend requests...
 * Implement dynamic validation checks with Stimulus JS for sign up
 * Load certain number of posts on index and dynamically load more with scrolling
 * Mailer